ortall0201/Spotify_Classification_genres/README.md

 ## Notebooks
 **approach_A_notebook.ipynb**
-This notebook uses a preprocessed dataset, which has undergone initial data cleaning and EDA.
-The focus is on comparing classification models (with different given parameters - classes/features) based on this cleaned data.
+This notebook uses a preprocessed dataset, which has undergone initial data cleaning and EDA + added feature engeneered columns.
+The focus is on comparing classification models (with different given parameters - classes/features) based on this cleaned data before moving on to ensembles.

 **approach_B_notebook.ipynb**
-This notebook works with the raw dataset directly, and shows another approach for preprocessing and EDA steps, and builds a classification ensemble models using the raw/unprocessed data. - This is also served as the MASTER notebook and connects with a link to notebook A model comparison.
+This notebook works with the raw dataset directly, and builds a classification ensemble models. - This is also served as the **MASTER notebook** and connects with a link to notebook A model comparison (see Table Contents).

 ---